yuripourre/devilutionX/README.md

 ## New Keyboard Setup

 - Spacebar - Attack nearby enemies, talk to towns people and merchants.
+Pickup & Drop items in inventory.
 - Enter - Pickup gold, potions & equipment from ground, open chests and doors that are nearby.
 - Arrow Keys and WASD Keys - Move character in that direction.
-- Xbox controller support.
+Move cursor in inventory & speedbook.
 - X Key - Cast spell at nearby enemies.
 Hide/Back Out of menus.
 - Q Key - Use first health potion in belt.
 - E Key - Use first mana potion in belt.